QuBenhao/LeetCode/problems/problems_2617/problem.md

 # 2617.
-Minimum Number of Visited Cells in a Grid
+Minimum Number of Visited Cells in a Grid [Rating: 2582.00]

 <p>You are given a <strong>0-indexed</strong> <code>m x n</code> integer matrix <code>grid</code>.
 Your initial position is at the <strong>top-left</strong> cell <code>(0, 0)</code>.</p>